 SQM Algorithm: Cake (fq_codel also available)

-Max Bandwidth: Depends on CPU.
-Most consumer routers can’t go past 500 Mbps when SQM is on.
+Max Bandwidth: Depends on the CPU.
+Most consumer routers can’t go past 300 Mbps when SQM is on.
+One exception I see recommend on the openwrt subreddit for 2023/2024 is the Dynalink DL-WRX36.

 4. IQrouter V3 ($139): Doesn’t have it’s own page because I don’t own one.
 You can trust them because they are using cake and are listed at bufferbloat.net.
 IQRouter has minimum setup and automatically measures and optimize your network so you don’t have to adjust the Max Download / Upload.